-My research is focused on regulation of the actin cytoskeleton and membrane trafficking by the phospholipids phosphatidylinositol 4,5 bisphosphate (PIP2) and phosphatidylinositol 4 phosphate (PI4P).
-I elucidated the roles of the lipid kinases that generate PIP2 and PI4P in response to hypertonic and oxidative stress, during membrane signaling, phagocytosis and autophagy.
-My contributions improve understanding of these essential lipids’ role in cell survival and organelle remodeling, membrane trafficking, innate host response and inflammation.
+Dr. Yin's research is focused on regulation of the actin cytoskeleton and membrane trafficking.
+She discovered gelsolin, the first actin filament severing protein, in 1979.
+Gelsolin is also regulated by the phosphatidylinositol 4,5 bisphosphate (PIP2), which is derived from phosphatidylinositol 4 phosphate (PI4P).
+She elucidated the roles of the lipid kinases that generate PI4P and PIP2 in response to hypertonic and oxidative stress, during membrane signaling, phagocytosis and autophagy.
+Her research improves understanding of these essential lipids’ role in cell survival, organelle remodeling, membrane trafficking, and autophagy.

 - Mount Holyoke College (1970), Biology

 - Differential targeting of type II phosphatidylinositol 4 kinase alpha and beta to the Golgi and the plasma membrane

 - Phosphoinositide regulation of the actin cytoskeleton, membrane trafficking and autophagy

 - Phosphoinositide regulation of the Golgi

 - Wang, H, Sun HQ, Zhu X, Zhang Li, Albanesi J, Levine B, Yin H Proc Natil Acad Science 2015 112:7015-20